loganpkg/spot/README.md

 looked up in the hash table due to the quote mode).

 The argument, `world` is substituted into the placeholder `$1`, interestingly, unaffected by the quotes in the _definition_!
-The result, which would be `[hello world]` is pushed back into the input.
+The result, `[hello world]`, (which cannot be viewed directly) is pushed back into the input.
 When this is re-read, quote mode is entered and exited again, stripping off the quotes and preventing `world` from being expanded, leaving the output as simply `hello world`.

 Quoting the input to `x` and the output from `x` gave no opportunity for `world` to expand to `cool`.